ru2saig/xfce4-kind-plugin/README.md

     % sudo make install
     % xfce4-panel --add=kind

-*Note:* For multilib systems, usse /usr/lib64 as the plugin installation directory.
+*Note:* For multilib systems, use /usr/lib64 as the plugin installation directory.
 In that case, uncomment the libdir option in the configure line.

 ### Attribution
 Icons from [Qogir-icon-theme](https://github.com/vinceliuice/Qogir-icon-theme)